 On the outlaw-plagued Dorsetshire coast of England in 1757, orphan lad ‘John Mohune’ (10-year-old natural Jon Whiteley) seeks adoptive acceptance from gentleman rogue ‘Jeremy Fox’ (Stewart Granger), who leads an otherwise scurvy crew of rascals, and on the side dallies with corrupt aristocrats (George Sanders and Joan Greenwood).
 The trusting, naive boy and a windfall treasure tests the true mettle of the dashing but self-centered Fox.

 Quite popular in the vein of Robert Louis Stevenson’s sagas, the 1896 novel by J. Meade Falkner was liberally changed-up in the adaptation by screenwriters Jan Fustig & Margaret Fitts; the blended result had a Gothic air ala Du Maurier, with a dash of Dickens.
-Producer John Houseman alloted $1,955,000, but scope was jettisoned in favor of mostly set-bound action, and director Fritz Lang had his art direction and camera favor a storybook-look atmosphere over spectacle.
-It was the stylistic and vexatious Lang’s first tussle with CinemaScope, and he didn’t fare well with the process: too many of his shots literally distance the actors from the material: a lack of close-ups (or just closer to them) takes punch away from dramatic moments that call for characterization intimacy.
+Producer John Houseman allotted $1,955,000, but scope was jettisoned in favor of mostly set-bound action, and director Fritz Lang had his art direction and camera favor a storybook-look atmosphere over spectacle.
+It was the stylistic and vexatious Lang’s first tussle with CinemaScope, and he didn’t fare well with the process: too many of his shots literally distance the actors from the material: a lack of close-ups (or just getting closer to them) takes punch away from dramatic moments that call for characterization intimacy.

 There are a number of flashy sequences sprinkled over the 87 minutes: a sexy table-top seduction-dance from a ‘Gypsy woman’—the dazzling Lilliane Montevecchi; an energetic scene with Alan Napier as an impassioned parson haranguing his guilty flock, and a pretty good tavern face-off between Granger and ruffian Sean McClory, with the latter twirling a nasty-looking halberd (a combination spear & battle-ax).